Positive energy theorems in General Relativity: Energy

 where $\gamma_{ij}$ satisfies the decay conditions \eqref{eq:54} with the arbitrary $\alpha$ prescribed in the coordinate definition \eqref{eq:55}.
 That is, the metric in the new coordinate system $y^i$ is asymptotically flat of degree $\alpha$.

 We calculate the energy in the coordinates $y^i$ using the definition (\ref{eq:30adm}).
 We obtain

 Of course, we expect that the energy of the euclidean metric should be zero in any coordinate system.
 The interesting point of this example is the limit case $\alpha=1/2$, the example shows that if the energy has any chance to be coordinate independent, then we should impose $\alpha >1/2$.
-The following theorem, proved in \cite{Bartnik86} and \cite{chrusciel86}, says that this condition is also sufficient.
+The following theorem, proved in \cite{Bartnik86} and \cite{chrusciel86}, says that this condition is also sufficient (see also \cite{murchadha:2111} where optimal fall off conditions are analyzed also for the linear momentum).

 \begin{theorem} Let $U$ be an end with a Riemannian metric $h_{ij}$ such that is satisfies the fall off conditions \eqref{eq:54} with $\alpha >1/2$.
 Assume also that the scalar curvature $R$ is integrable in $U$, that is